 If you want to use Tiered Storage feature in your Pulsar deployment, you need to download

 offloadersdirectory in the pulsar directory on every broker node.
-For more details of how to configure this feature, you could reference this Tiered storage cookbook.
+For more details of how to configure this feature, you can refer to the Tiered storage cookbook.

 A Pulsar instance consists of multiple Pulsar clusters working in unison.
-Clusters can be distributed across data centers or geographical regions and can replicate amongst themselves using geo-replication.
+You can distribute clusters across data centers or geographical regions and replicate the clusters amongst themselves using geo-replication.
 Deploying a multi-cluster Pulsar instance involves the following basic steps:

 - Deploying two separate ZooKeeper quorums: a local quorum for each cluster in the instance and a configuration store quorum for instance-wide tasks